mcba1n/ont-docker/README.md

 #  Scrappie using Docker
 A quick guide to setup a work environment for Scrappie and Scrappie Python.
 Since this software is native to Linux-based systems, we will use [Docker](https://www.docker.com/get-started) to create a lightweight Virtual Machine (VM) that runs on MacOS and Windows.
+Though this guide is focused on MacOS, analogous Docker commands may be used for Windows.

 ## Scrappie
 Download the Scrappie source repo.